Stephanie De Sykes: Solo singer

 De Sykes began her career as a session singer, often releasing tracks under other names.
 Her first release in 1972 was "Bright Shines The Light" on the Polydor label, credited as 'Verity'.
 She had her first hit in 1974 with the Roger Holman/Simon May penned "Born with a Smile on My Face" which reached number two in the UK Singles Chart.
 It also reached number 19 in Australia.
-The song featured in the ATV British TV serial "Crossroads", De Sykes played a character called Holly Brown in 1974.
+The song featured in the ATV British TV serial "Crossroads", in which De Sykes played a character called Holly Brown in a 1975 episode.
 She also recorded the theme tune to the television programme The Golden Shot with the group Rain that same year.
 The theme song, "Golden Day", was written for them by Lynsey de Paul and Barry Blue.

 Around this time, the television company ATV Midlands started each day's broadcasting with a short film accompanied by another song performed by Rain with De Sykes singing vocals, "Odyssey" (often incorrectly referred to as "Life is a Beautiful Book").
-After being cast as a pop singer in the ATV soap Crossroads, De Sykes returned to the UK Top 20 as a solo artist with the song "We'll Find Our Day", a song she performed in the series which was featured at Meg Mortimer's wedding in the UK TV soap opera in 1975.
-De Sykes appeared in the show as singer 'Holly Brown'.
+After playing a pop singer in the Crossroads episode, De Sykes returned to the UK Top 20 as a solo artist with the song "We'll Find Our Day", a song she performed in the Crossroads episode at Meg Mortimer's wedding, where she appeared as singer 'Holly Brown'.
 She also had a starring role in the comedy Side by Side.

 In 1977, she sang "Cool Wind from the North", in Episode 1 of the Marc Bolan TV show, Marc.

 Groups and backing singer

 De Sykes was one of The Birds of Paris, a combination of backing singers used throughout the 1970s to add vocals to a number of disco groups and artists.
 The other members of the Birds of Paris included Madeline Bell, Joanne Stone, Kay Garner, Sunny Leslie, Sue Glover, Vicki Brown and Katie Kissoon.

-She was once a background vocalist of Love & Kisses, a concept group by producer Alec R Costandinos.
+She was once a background vocalist of Love & Kisses, a concept group by producer Alec R. Costandinos.
 She also sang with the group "Sphinx" and with Voyage.